This documentation is for Datxplore starting from 2018 version.

 Stratification: split, color, filter

-Stratify tab allows to create and use covariates for stratification purposes.
+The stratification panel allows to create and use covariates for stratification purposes.
 It is possible to select one or several covariates for splitting, filtering or coloring the data set or the diagnosis plots as exposed on the following video.
 Notice that all the observed data plot is the same in Monolix and Datxplore.

-The following figure shows a plot of the concentration from the warfarin dataset, stratified by coloring individuals according to the continuous covariate wt: the observed data is divided into three groups, which were set to equal size with the button “rescale”.
+The following figure shows a plot of the observed data from the warfarin dataset, stratified by coloring individuals according to the continuous covariate wt: the observed data is divided into three groups, which were set to equal size with the button “rescale”.
 It is also possible to set groups of equal width, or to personalize dividing values.

-Moreover, clicking on a group on the right side panel highlights only the individuals belonging to this group, as can be seen below:
+Moreover, clicking on a group highlights only the individuals belonging to this group, as can be seen below:

 Values of categorical covariates can also be assigned to new groups, which can then be used for stratification.